 This course provides a foundation in assessment practices and interpretation of results.
 Studied tests, applicable to multidisciplinary evaluation of students will include the WISC, WJ-IV, WIAT and other standardized instruments utilized during the referral process.
 Through individual research, case studies, or small group projects, students will become familiar with diagnostic, technically sound, and culturally responsive batteries.
 Evaluation of assessment results will inform decisions regarding eligibility and instructional planning.
 Understanding components of the Individual Education Program (IEP) and its development through a multidisciplinary Child Study Team (CST) will allow the student to transfer assessment competencies to the development and structuring of a learning program for a student with disabilities.
 This course has a 12-hour field component.
-Prerequisite or co-requisite ED 522.

-ED 528 Literacy Assessment and Evaluation (3)
+ED 528 - Literacy Assessment and Evaluation